geins-io/ralph-module-streamify/README.md

 This module enables you to add streamify liveshopping streams to your storefront in seconds.
 You can add past, present or future streams.

-Module can be used in any page of your storefront and is configuerd to work with Geins Cart out-of-box.
+Module can be used in any page of your storefront and is configuerd to work with Geins Cart out-of-box for a seamless liveshopping experince.
 Module can be added via Geins CMS or any CMS of your choice.

 ## Installation